umglurf/gnome-search-lastpass/README.md

 # gnome-search-lastpass
-Gnome search provider for copying lastpass entries to clipboard.
+Unofficial gnome search provider for [Lastpass password manager](https://lastpass.com)

 This will add a new search allowing you to search for lastpass entries and copy username, url, password or note to clipboard.